This article is synchronized and updated to xLog by Mix Space

 IP/Domain: nas.njucite.cn

-, and can be used for data transfer between servers.
-Some servers (s4 and s5) have a 10G connection to NAS, while others have a 1G connection.
+The web login will show the share directory, which is a shared directory mounted on each server at /nasdata, and can be used for data transfer between servers.
+Some (s4 and s5) servers have a 10G connection to NAS, while others are 1G.

 ::: warning

-.
-To prevent accidental deletion by others, it is recommended to configure important data using rclone, as referenced in the section Using rclone to Sync Local and NAS Files, and remember to replace the URL.
+Everyone has access to /nasdata.
+To prevent accidental deletion by others, it is recommended to configure important data via rclone, refer to the section on Using rclone to Sync Local and NAS Files and remember to replace the URL.

 :::